Getting started¶

 : Indicates the usage of the Authorization Code Flow.redirect_uri

-: The callback URI on your server where you want to receive the callback from BankID OIDC.state
+: The callback URI on your server where you want to receive the callback from BankID.state

 : Use the previously generatedstate